-- advice and support for the victim and, where appropriate, establishing a course of action to help the victim, including support from external services where appropriate - advice and support to the bully in trying to change their behaviour.
-This may include clear instructions and a warning or final warning - consideration of the motivation behind the bullying behaviour and whether external services should be used to tackle any underlying issues of the bully which contributed to the bullying behaviour.
-If these considerations lead to any concerns that the bully may be at risk of harm, the School's child protection procedures will be followed - a supervised meeting between the bully and the victim to discuss their differences and the ways in which they may be able to avoid future conflict
+advice and support for the victim and, where appropriate, establishing a course of action to help the victim, including support from external services where appropriate

-- a disciplinary sanction against the bully, in accordance with the School's Behaviour Policy.
-In a very serious case or a case of persistent bullying, a student may be required to leave the School permanently in accordance with the School's Expulsion, Removal and Review Policy - action to break up a "power base" - moving either the bully or victim to another Tutor group or class after consultation with the student, their parents and the relevant staff - involving social services or the police - notifying the parents of one or both students about the case and the action which has been taken - such other action as may appear to the Head to be appropriate.
+- 8.7.1 advice and support to the bully in trying to change his / her behaviour.
+This may include clear instructions and a warning or final warning - 8.7.2 consideration of the motivation behind the bullying behaviour and whether external services should be used to tackle any underlying issues of the bully which contributed to the bullying behaviour.
+If these considerations lead to any concerns that the bully may be at risk of harm, the School's child protection procedures will be followed - 8.7.3 a supervised meeting between the bully and the victim to discuss their differences and the ways in which they may be able to avoid future conflict - 8.7.4 a disciplinary sanction against the bully, in accordance with the School's Behaviour Policy.
+In a very serious case or a case of persistent bullying, a student may be required to leave the School permanently in accordance with the School's Expulsion, Removal and Review Policy - 8.7.5 action to break up a "power base" - 8.7.6 moving either the bully or victim to another Form after consultation with the student, his / her parents and the relevant staff - 8.7.7 involving social services or the police - 8.7.8 notifying the parents of one or both students about the case and the action which has been taken - 8.7.9 such other action as may appear to the Head to be appropriate.